SAP-samples/teched2025-AD161/exercises/ex1/README.md

     ```sh
     cds watch
     ```
-    When you add further components to the app later, `cds watch` will automatically pick it up.
+    When you add further components to the app later, `cds watch` will automatically pick them up.

 5. See the output in the terminal: